eth-cscs/firecrestspawner/docs/source/deployment_testing.rst

 Testing JupyterHub deployments
 ==============================

-This page describes how to use use the JupyterHub REST API to create a service account user with no username/password authentication method.
+This page describes how to use the JupyterHub REST API with service account users with no username/password authentication method.
-That account can be used for automatic testing a JupyterHub deployment.
+Such accounts can be used for automatic testing JupyterHub deployments.

 Creating the user
 ~~~~~~~~~~~~~~~~~